apertamono/training/README.md

-Personal practice programs, mainly for C++ and Python.
+Personal practice programs and scripts in several programming languages.
-Some of these programs may be derived from obsolete sources.
+Warning: some code may be based on obsolete sources.

 Editor: Notepad++.
 Compiler: gcc.

+From the C++ folder: listen to the [output of FizzBuzz](https://soundcloud.com/edwin-den-boer/fizzbuzz) on my Soundcloud.